Media bias: Social media

 Perceptions of media bias may also be related to the rise of social media.
 The rise of social media has undermined the economic model of traditional media.
 The number of people who rely upon social media has increased and the number who rely on print news has decreased.
 Studies of social media and disinformation suggest that the political economy of social media platforms has led to a commodification of information on social media.
 Messages are prioritized and rewarded based on their virality and shareability rather than their truth, promoting radical, shocking click-bait content.
 Social media influences people in part because of psychological tendencies to accept incoming information, to take feelings as evidence of truth, and to not check assertions against facts and memories.

-Media bias in social media is also reflected in hostile media effect.
+Media bias in social media is reflected in hostile media effect.
 Social media has a place in disseminating news in modern society, where viewers are exposed to other people's comments while reading news articles.
 In their 2020 study, Gearhart and her team showed that viewers' perceptions of bias increased and perceptions of credibility decreased after seeing comments with which they held different opinions.
 Within the United States, Pew Research Center reported that 64% of Americans believed that social media had a toxic effect on U.S. society and culture in July 2020.
 Only 10% of Americans believed that it had a positive effect on society.
 Some of the main concerns with social media lie with the spread of deliberately false information and the spread of hate and extremism.
 Social scientist experts explain the growth of misinformation and hate as a result of the increase in echo chambers.

 Fueled by confirmation bias, online echo chambers allow users to be steeped within their own ideology.
 Because social media is tailored to your interests and your selected friends, it is an easy outlet for political echo chambers.
-Another Pew Research poll in 2019 showed that 28% of US adults "often" find their news through social media, and 55% of US adults get their news from social media either "often" or "sometimes".
+Another Pew Research poll in 2019 showed that 28% of U.S. adults "often" find their news through social media, and 55% of U.S. adults get their news from social media either "often" or "sometimes".
 Additionally, more people are reported as going to social media for their news as the COVID-19 pandemic has restricted politicians to online campaigns and social media live streams.
 GCF Global encourages online users to avoid echo chambers by interacting with different people and perspectives along with avoiding the temptation of confirmation bias.